vahithanoglu/vaha-localdb-sqlite/README.md

 # vaha-localdb-sqlite

 ##### What is it?
-An implementation of [vaha-localdb](https://github.com/vahithanoglu/vaha-localdb) for desktop platforms databases that can be used both on desktop platforms (such as Linux, MacOS and Windows).
+An implementation of [vaha-localdb](https://github.com/vahithanoglu/vaha-localdb) interface library that can be used on desktop platforms (such as Linux, MacOS and Windows).